Counselling and the issue of money

 Here are some of the main principles involved:

-• Fees should reflect the local rate.
 There is generally a going rate for 1:1 counselling in an area, and most therapists will not vary much from that.

-• Clients should always feel they can discuss their financial issues with counselling and ask the therapist if fees can be reduced even temporarily.
+If such an accommodation can not be made, the therapist should be able to inform the client of lower-cost options they could avail themselves of.
+Clients should always feel they can discuss their financial issues with a counsellor and ask the therapist if fees can be reduced, even temporarily.

-• Clients who pay a reasonable fee realise they have to work in the counselling room.
+Clients who pay a reasonable fee realise they have to work in the counselling room.
 Work done in therapy is then implemented in the real world so as to get value for the money they are paying.
+If the counselling is free or very cheap, clients may take advantage of the counsellor and not do any change-related work at all.
+Such clients may have poor attendance as well.

-• It is possible that counselling now could save you money later.
+It is possible that counselling now could save you money later.
 Without counselling, some may incur the cost of missed work, unnecessary spending, relationship problems, medical costs, etc.

-• Counselling is a professional service.
+Counselling is a professional service.
 By charging a reasonable fee, counsellors are respecting their own professional status.

 There are services that are available that are virtually free or extremely low cost, usually staffed by students or unaccredited counsellors.
 A client can, therefore, always afford counselling.